AinaDingo/automation/README.md

 ## NGINX
 First, install NGINX and run the init-letsencrypt.sh (only once) to get certificate generated.
-This certificate will be used by gitlab
+The generated certificate will be used by gitlab during his installation.

 ### Gitlab
 Install Gitlab, the first time, change root password inside the container, create repository and so on